-These are not all the possible side effects with Otezla.
-Ask your doctor about other potential side effects.
-Tell your doctor about any side effect that bothers you or does not go away.
+These are not all the possible side effects of Otezla.
+Ask your doctor about potential side effects, and let them know about any side effect that bothers you or doesn’t go away.

 You must not take Otezla if you are allergic to apremilast or to any of the ingredients in Otezla.